MATCH

 Exposition Dates: May 2026

-Artists selected for the residency: Christina Zambulaki and Caterina Miralles – Find out more about the artists
+Artists selected for the residency: Christina Zampoulaki and Caterina Miralles – Find out more about the artists

 THE RESIDENCY HOST: Gardens of the Future